 HCD students must complete twelve (12) hours of HCD 898, Dissertation Hours, and must register for a minimum of three (3) dissertation hours the semester in which the (a) proposal is defended and (b) dissertation is defended.

 Both the dissertation proposal (Chapters I-III) and the completed dissertation (Chapters I-V) are submitted to a doctoral committee of four faculty members and defended orally.
 A student applies for candidacy only after all degree requirements except the oral defense of the dissertation are completed.

 Your chair will advise you on the appropriateness of your first three chapters and help guide you through the process of developing your dissertation proposal.
 Expect edits and multiple iterations of the proposal.

 Guidelines for the preparation of the dissertation are available at the Graduate Reader site.

 You are responsible for meeting all requirements set forth by the Institutional Review Board (IRB) to ensure the protection of human subjects participating in your study.

-The Institutional Review Board Protection of Human Subjects page contains important guidelines and examples for you to follow:
+The Institutional Review Board at the University of Southern Mississippi page contains important guidelines and examples for you to follow:

 The IRB packet is submitted to the IRB after your proposal defense with approval from your chair.
-You will chair will sign, submit to Dr. Gaudet (Director of the Program), and then Dr. Gaudet will sign and submit on your behalf.
+Your chair will sign and submit proposal to Dr. Gaudet (Director of the Program), whom will then sign and submit on your behalf.
 The process for approval usually takes 2-4 weeks.

-For additional information please visit the Research Approval site http://www.usm.edu/graduate-school/research-approval) Additional questions?
-Contact the IRB Administrator at
+For additional information please contact the University of Southern Mississippi IRB Administrator at 601.266.6820

 Results of your study are documented and discussed in Chapters IV-V.